bluelibs/bluelibs/packages/x-ui-admin/DOCUMENTATION.md

 }
 ```

+:::caution
-Note: The input components under `Form.Item` need to be direct children, something like this will fail:
+The input component under `Form.Item` has to be direct and only child, something like this will fail:

 ```tsx
 render() {